 My husband’s family have a flat in Poole and we’re extremely lucky to be able to use it throughout the year.
 As we’re fast becoming regulars to the area – and extremely fond of it – I thought I’d put together a little list of the best family-friendly places to eat in Poole (and nearby!) with sea views.

 If you’re visiting Poole on England’s South Coast, chances are you’re a fan of the sea like me; perhaps you like to shimmy across the water on a kite surf, splash about in the waves with the kids or just gaze at the ocean while tucking into scrummy food and a delicious tipple.
-If the latter is the case, here are my favourite family-friendly places to eat in Poole with sea views.
+If the latter is the case, here are my favourite Poole restaurants with sea view.

 The price tag is a bit higher than your average family dining experience, but when it’s this special, it’s totally worth it, and guaranteed to have you going wheeeeeeeee all the way home.

-My favourite place to eat in Poole!
-You just can’t beat it on a warm day.
-The best way of getting to South Deep Cafe in Poole is to work up an appetite with a pedal or stroll along the waterfront cycle path (along with many other motivational exercising bods) that skirts the edge of Whitecliff Harbourside Park.
-When you get to Parkstone Marina, turn into the boatyard, and there tucked away among the yachts is the cafe, one of the best family-friendly places to eat in Poole with sea views.
+When you get to Parkstone Marina, turn into the boatyard, and there, tucked away among the yachts is the cafe, one of the best restaurants in Poole with sea views.
 Of course it’s popular with the yachting crowd, but if you don’t have millions to spend on a boat, fear not!
-This place is just as welcoming, friendly and a joy to hang out in.
+This family friendly restaurant is just as welcoming and a joy to hang out in.

-In chillier climes, this kid-friendly restaurant is just as appealing; a roaring fire is ready to warm wind-swept folk and the sea views are just as good from the indoor tables, thanks to the wall-to-wall glass interior.
+In chillier climes, child-friendly dining here is just as appealing; a roaring fire is ready to warm wind-swept folk and the sea views are just as good from the indoor tables, thanks to the wall-to-wall glass interior.

-The glass-fronted restaurant area with À la carte menu (which you can book) tends to be a slightly more formal affair, serving fresh, local seafood overlooking the waters from whence most of it came.
-If you’re more beach-ready or just dropping in, there are relaxed picnic tables outside with the same sea view whose menu features lighter bites, snacks and coffee.
+The glass-fronted restaurant area with À la carte menu tends to be a slightly more formal affair, serving fresh, local seafood overlooking the sea from whence most of it came.
+If you’re spending a day on the beach and just dropping in, there are relaxed picnic tables outside with the same sea view whose menu features lighter bites, snacks and coffee.
 The tables are surrounded by hammocks swaying from trees and steps lead down to a little beach – perfect for keeping kiddos (and adults!) entertained in between ordering and eating.

-Many people are familiar with celebrity chef Rick Stein’s mastery of cooking a ‘fishy on a dishy’ and so his Sandbanks Restaurant was always going to be a hit.
+Many people are familiar with celebrity chef Rick Stein’s mastery of cooking a fishy on a dishy, and so his Sandbanks restaurants with a view was always going to be a hit.
 The restaurant is made up of an informal brasserie downstairs and a more lavish, white tablecloth dining area upstairs (both family-friendly), but only the upper floor restaurant has sea views.

 And Mr Stein sure has made the most of those beautiful views, with wall-to-wall glass windows running along one side, which gaze over Sandbanks bay and the boats bobbing on the waves.
 Despite it’s formal appearance, the upstairs restaurant welcomes families with young kids and didn’t bat an eyelid when our two started to lose their patience with the whole sitting and staying put thing.